 - Secure- this means that they are comfortably working at national age expectations

 These assessments are in place to ensure that children are making good progress in school.
 It is the progress that is rigorously monitored by teachers in school.
-It is important to remember that in 2014 the curriculum and assessment procedures changed and that the children are working against very different criteria now from prior to 2014.
 The children’s school reports inform you about both the standards that they are working at and the progress that they are making.
 This will help you monitor the progress that they make across the school.